-1. REDUCTIONISM with respect to the PO.
-In this approach, macroscopic objects are thought to be fundamentally composed of the microscopic entities the PO specifies.
-As such, the PO approach is (ontologically) reductionist, at least to the extent that it allows to make sense of claims like the PO being "the building blocks of everything else," and of the idea that macroscopic regularities are obtained entirely from the microscopic tra- ^{1 -} For the case of classical electrodynamics, see Allori (2015).
+- 1) REDUCTIONISM with respect to the PO.
+In this approach macroscopic objects are thought to be fundamentally composed of the microscopic entities the PO specifies.
+As such, the PO approach is (ontologically) reductionist, at least to the extent that it allows to make sense of claims like the PO being "the building blocks of everything else," and of the idea that macroscopic regularities are obtained entirely from the microscopic trajectories of the PO. - 2) EXPLANATION and PO.
+The PO explains the macroscopic regularities using reductionist approaches similar to those used in classical mechanics.
+In fact, in classical mechanics, macroscopic bodies are made of a collection of particles, and their properties are accounted for in terms of the interaction of these particles among each other and the particles of the environment.
+For instance, the transparency of a pair of glasses is explained in terms of the electromagnetic forces acting between the particles composing the glasses, which are such that incoming light rays will pass through them (Resnick and Halliday 1966).
+Similarly, the PO grounds the explanatory schema of quantum theories: the properties of macroscopic objects are (in principle) accounted for in terms of the PO's behavior (Allori 2013).

-^{2 -} For other examples, see Allori et al (2008), and Allori et al (2011).
+2 For other examples, see Allori et al (2008), and Allori et al (2011).